chensy618/HoneyFarm/README.md

     ```
   - Change `SMTP_TO` to update recipients
 - **External log forwarding**
-  - Optionally add a logging/forwarding container (e.g., Filebeat, Logstash, Fluentd) and mount log volumes into it
+  - Optionally add a logging/forwarding container (e.g., ELK stack) and mount the honeypot log volumes into it for analysis.
 - **Webhook integration**
-  - Extend application code or add sidecar containers to send alerts to Slack, Discord, or other endpoints
+  - For GitHub, configure a repository webhook to receive JSON payloads from the honeypot automatically.

 ---

 ### 4) Testing Your Configuration

-- **SSH access**:
+- **SSH access example**:
   ```bash
   ssh -p 2222 david@localhost
   ssh -p 5900 david@localhost